Growing up, you probably had a favorite color. In fact, you still may.

 For other ‘Red’ brands, think Target, McDonalds, Vodafone, Kellogg’s, and Virgin Atlantic.

-Home Depot certainly follows Coke’s lead in taking a single color and applying it as widely across as many aspects of its business as it can.
+Home Depot certainly follows Coke’s lead in taking a single color scheme and applying it as widely across as many aspects of its business identity as it can.

 Walk into (or indeed outside) a Home Depot store and you will see that familiar orange color everywhere.
 So central is the color to Home Depot’s brand that the company has successfully obtained a trademark over it.